KIT-IBT/RESILIENT/README.md

  Material 33    for the left epicardium
 ```

-### SeedPoints
+### Seed points
-The seed point are subdivides in 9 Points for the right atrium and 13 Points for the left atrium.
+The seed points defining anatomical landmarks comprise 9 points in the right atrium and 13 points in the left atrium.

 ![localization of the seedpoints](https://user-images.githubusercontent.com/70153727/114750043-d701d500-9d53-11eb-9d02-7608baddf1b3.jpg)

-This point must manually annotated in every mesh by the user.
-It is important that the point do not lie in a extrema like a maximum or minimum on the surface.
+These point have to be manually annotated in every mesh by the user.
+It is important that the points do not lie in  extrema of the surface.

-The first three points on the right atrium describe the orifice of the superior cava vein.
-"R1" is arranged on the backward side of the right atrium at the borderline between the right and the left atrium.
-"R2" is arranged on the front side of the right atrium at the borderline between the right and the left atrium.
-"R3" is arranged on the back side of the right atrium at the beginning of the right appendage.
-With these three points it should be possible to construct a ring.
-That means that the shortest way in the material between the points "R2" and "R3“ don’t have to cross the shortest way between "R1" and "R2" or between "R3" and "R2".
+The first three points in the right atrium describe the orifice of the superior caval vein.
+"R1" is located on the back side of the right atrium at the borderline between the right and the left atrium.
+"R2" is located on the front side of the right atrium at the borderline between the right and the left atrium.
+"R3" is located on the back side of the right atrium at the junction with the right atrial appendage.
+With these three points, it should be possible to construct a ring.
+That means that the shortest path in the material between the points "R2" and "R3“ may not cross the shortest path between "R1" and "R2" or between "R3" and "R2".
-The points "R4" and "R5" describe the orifice of the inferior cava vein.
-"R4" is arranged on the right side of the orifice and "R5" on the left side on the front side of the right atrium.
-The shortest way between these points have to be on the front side of the orifice.
-The point "R6" marks the peak of the right appendage over the opening of the right appendage.
-The last three points describe the ring of the tricuspidal valve.
-Point "R7" is arranged below of the right appendage.
-"R9" is the nearest point of the orifice to the left atrium.
-"R8" is arranged on the other side of the orifice.
-It is important the shortest way in material between the points "R8" and "R9" does not cross the shortest ways between "R7" and "R8" or between "R7" and "R9".
+The points "R4" and "R5" describe the orifice of the inferior caval vein.
+"R4" is located on the right side of the orifice and "R5" on the left side on the front side of the right atrium.
+The shortest path between these points has to be on the front side of the orifice.
+The point "R6" marks the peak of the right atrial appendage over the opening of the right atrial appendage.
+The last three right atrial points describe the ring of the tricuspidal valve.
+Point "R7" is located below the right appendage.
+"R9" is the point of the orifice closest to the left atrium.
+"R8" is located on the other side of the orifice.
+It is important the shortest path in material between the points "R8" and "R9" does not cross the shortest paths between "R7" and "R8" or between "R7" and "R9".
-The first three points on the left atrium describe the ring of the orifice of the mitral valve.
-"L1" is arranged on the left lateral side below the left appendage.
-"L3" is on the right lateral side of the left atrium, ca. the nearest point of the orifice to the right atrium.
-It is important that the shortest way in material between these two points is in the front wall of the left atrium.
-"L2" is arranged ca. in the middle of the of the backward side of the orifice.
-Point "L4" is on the top of the front side of the left atrium, it is arranged at the beginning of the right superior pulmonal vein.
-"L5" is also arranged on the top of the front wall at the beginning of the left superior pulmonal vein.
-Normally it is between the left appendage and the left superior pulmonal vein.
+The first three points in the left atrium describe the ring of the orifice of the mitral valve.
+"L1" is located on the left lateral side below the left appendage.
+"L3" is on the right lateral side of the left atrium, approximately the point of the orifice closest to the right atrium.
+It is important that the shortest path in material between these two points on the front wall of the left atrium.
+"L2" is located approximately in the middle of the posterior side of the orifice.
+Point "L4" is on the top of the front side of the left atrium, it is located at the beginning of the right superior pulmonary vein.
+"L5" is also located on the top of the front wall at the beginning of the left superior pulmonary vein.
+Normally, it is between the left appendage and the left superior pulmonary vein.
 The next two points are on the top wall of the left atrium.
-"L6" marks a point between the right pulmonal veins and "L7" marks a point between both left pulmonal veins.
+"L6" marks a point between the right pulmonary veins and "L7" marks a point between both left pulmonary veins.
 The points "L8" and "L9" are located on the top of the posterior wall of the left atrium.
-"L8" marks the beginning of the right and "L9" the beginning of the left inferior pulmonal vein.
+"L8" marks the beginning of the right and "L9" the beginning of the left inferior pulmonary vein.
 The points "L10" and "L11" describe the left appendage.
-"L11" marks the peak of the left appendage over the opening of the right appendage and "L10" is arranged on the front wall of the left atrium and describe the excrescence of the left appendage on the front wall.
-The point "L12" is arranged in the left lateral wall over the left appendage between both left pulmonal veins, nearly direct below of the point "L7".
-It is important that the points "L5", "L7" and "L12" construct a ring of the orifice of the left superior pulmonal vein.
-The point "L13" is arranged in the right lateral wall of the left atrium below the right inferior pulmonal vein.
-It is important that the points "L6", "L8" and "L13" construct a ring of the orifice of the right inferior pulmonal vein.
+"L11" marks the peak of the left appendage over the opening of the right appendage and "L10" is located on the front wall of the left atrium and describes the excrescence of the left appendage on the front wall.
+The point "L12" is located on the left lateral wall over the left appendage between both left pulmonary veins, almost directly below of the point "L7".
+It is important that the points "L5", "L7" and "L12" construct a ring of the orifice of the left superior pulmonary vein.
+The point "L13" is located on the right lateral wall of the left atrium below the right inferior pulmonary vein.
+It is important that the points "L6", "L8" and "L13" construct a ring of the orifice of the right inferior pulmonary vein.

-For each three points on a common opening, make sure that the shortest path between two of those points is the path that does not include the third point.
+For each three points on a common opening, make sure that the shortest path between two of these points is the path that does not include the third point.
 For example: L1L2L3: the path from L1 to L2 in clockwise direction (on the image above) is shorter than the path between L2 and L1 also in clockwise direction, since L3 is in between.

-The position of the seedpoints taken by the algorithm can be checked in the mesh with the tool: *FindAndMarkSeedPoints*.
+The position of the seed points taken by the algorithm can be checked in the mesh with the tool: *FindAndMarkSeedPoints*.

 #### Syntax for the seedpoints.txt
-The points must be save in an TXT-file as the following syntax.
+The points have to be provided in a TXT-file with the following syntax:

 ```
  SCV1 G 12.2 -23.4 57.5